roger that

 A department store mannequin should have defeated Trump.
 The fact that Harris — a competent candidate, who ran a pretty good campaign at least by conventional wisdom — did not, is really telling.

-The most depressing thing is that he actually won the popular vote this time.
-He had about the same number of voters as he did in 2020 (despite being demonstrably less coherent, having a track record of doing basically nothing useful in his first 4 years in office, and threatening all kinds of horrible things for a second term), and Harris had about 20 million fewer voters than Biden did.
-20 million is not some small fringe.
+The most depressing thing is that it looks like he probably won the popular vote this time.
+Not all the votes are counted yet and I won’t rule out some sort of shenanigans.
+This is despite being demonstrably less coherent than he was then (which wasn’t very), having a track record of doing basically nothing useful in his first 4 years in office, and threatening all kinds of horrible things for a second term.
+It looks like Harris had significantly fewer votes than Biden did 4 years ago.

 I’m not a political analyst, and I don’t really trust political analysts.
 But my take is this: